chris2511/meta-s6-rc/README.md

 ### Longruns

-`S6RC_LONGRUNS` contains a space separated list of longrun-names `S6RC_LONGRUN_%[ ]` declares properties with % replaced by a longrun-name
+`S6RC_LONGRUNS` contains a space separated list of longrun-names.
+`S6RC_LONGRUN_%[ ]` declares properties with % replaced by a longrun-name

 The functionality and behavior is analog to the oneshots, just with the longrun properties.

 `S6RC_LONGRUN_%_log[]` properties are evaluated differently.
-If at least one of them exists a log service will be created with the following property files:
+If at least one of them exists, a log service will be created with the following property files:
- - name: <longrun-name>-log
+ - name: `<longrun-name>-log`
  - notification-fd: 3
- - consumer-for <longrun-name>
+ - consumer-for: `<longrun-name>`
  - dependencies: mount-temp
  - run: `umask {umask} s6-setuidgid {user} s6-log -d3 {script} {dir}`
    with {...} replaced by overrideable defaults: